 Rotating equipment refers to machinery that has a rotating component, such as pumps, motors, turbines, compressors, and fans, and these devices have moving parts and rotate during operation.

-Unlike static equipment that remains stationary, these types of equipment are designed to convert energy into mechanical motion, often used for tasks like moving fluids, generating power, or driving mechanical systems.
+Unlike static equipment, engineers design this equipment to convert energy into mechanical motion, performing tasks like moving fluids, generating power, or driving mechanical systems.

 This type of equipment is crucial in various industries such as manufacturing, energy production, transportation, and construction due to its ability to perform mechanical work through rotational motion.